 - Playing music?
 In other preamps, the bias will be changing constantly, in real time, due to the music signal itself.
 The Rhythm 1.1 negates this effect, allowing your tubes to run at a constant, smooth and correct bias.

 No Cathode Follower: Many tubed preamps use an extra tubed circuit after the gain stage, called a cathode follower.
 This circuit is intended to lower the preamp’s output impedance.
 Because a cathode follower can impair the accuracy of a preamp’s dynamics, the Rhythm 1.1 does not use a cathode follower.
-It doesn’t need to, because the JB Gold gain stage is naturally very low in output impedance.
+It doesn’t need to, because our gain stage is naturally very low in output impedance.

-For more about the JB Gold circuit, please see More Goodies.
+For more about our gain stage, please see More Goodies.